 The graduate faculty expects that all written work by graduate students will be in standard English and free of basic writing and spelling errors.
-All writing assignments for Master of Science students follow the format and style of the Publication Manual of the American Psychological Association (current edition).
-The Publication Manual of the APA is available at bookstores, online vendors, or directly from the publisher at www.apastyle.org/manual/.
-All Master of Arts writing assignments follow the Turabian 8th Edition or Chicago 17th Edition format and style.
+All writing assignments for Master of Science students follow the format and style of the Publication Manual of the American Psychological Association (current edition) The Publication Manual of the APA is available at bookstores, online vendors, or directly from the publisher at apastyle.org/manual/.
+All Master of Arts writing assignments follow the Society of Biblical Literature (SBL) style.
+To view this style go to guides.mlc-wels.edu/subjects.